MaastrichtU-IDS/d2s-docs/docs/d2s-run.md

 ---

-## Generate mappings based on input data
+## Generate mappings

-When you start converting a new dataset `d2s` can help you generating mapping files based on the input data structure.
+When you start converting a new dataset `d2s` can help you generate mapping files based on the input data structure.
 You can then edit the generated SPARQL queries to adapt them to your target model.

 ```shell
 d2s run workflow-csv.cwl cohd --get-mappings